bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-testnet.md

 If you encounter any issue when running a Full Node, you should read the FAQ provided here.

-### Add Seed Nodes
+### Additional Configuration
-Your Full Node needs to know how to find peers in the blockchain network.
+- Seed node: Your Full Node needs to know how to find peers in the blockchain network.
 You'll need to add healthy seed nodes to $BNCHOME/.bnbchain/config/config.toml.
 The recommended `config.toml` already contains links to some seed nodes.
 If those seeds aren't working, you can find more seeds and persistent peers in the HTTP API endpoints: https://testnet-dex.binance.org/api/v1/peers

-#### Additional Configuration
-- Sync type: by default, new nodes will sync with `state-sync` mode.
+- Sync type: By default, new nodes will sync with `state-sync` mode.
 To change sync mode, read the instructions [here](synctypes.md)
 - Log: The log file is under `home`- the directory specified when starting `bnbchaind`.
   The latest log file is `bnc.log`.
 The process will create a new log file every one hour.
   To make sure you have sufficient disk space to keep the log files, we strongly recommend you to change the log location by changing `logFileRoot` option in `$BNCHOME/config/app.toml`.